RuleGo RuleGo

 Type: types.Metadata

-• Among them, global. is a built-in variable, which means to get the content from config.Properties for replacement (the replacement logic is executed only once when the node is initialized).
+• global. is a built-in variable that retrieves content from config.Properties for replacement (the replacement logic is executed only once during node initialization).
+For an example, refer to node_config (opens new window).

 1